Train safety system failed before fatal crash, investigators say

 An automated system that helps train wheels grip tracks failed on a train involved in a fatal crash in mid-Wales on October 21, investigators said.

-Hoses fitted to the Transport for Wales (TfW) train to discharge sand when wheels slide during braking were “blocked”, the Rail Accident Investigation Branch (RAIB) said.
+Hoses fitted to the Transport for Wales (TfW) train to discharge sand when wheels slide during braking were “blocked”, the Rail Accident Investigation Branch (RAIB) said in an update on its inquiry.

+TfW and Network Rail said it is “fundamental that we await the findings of the full report”.

-The train was travelling at between 15mph and 24mph when it collided head-on with another TfW train travelling at around 6mph.
+The train with the failed safety system was travelling at between 15mph and 24mph when it collided head-on with another TfW train travelling at around 6mph.

 Passenger David Tudor Evans, 66, died and four other people were seriously hurt.